noah978/noah978.github.io/resume.md

 ## Objective

-Aspiring Computer Engineer with hands-on experience.
-Interested in software development, modern innovations and programming for quantum computers.
+Aspiring Computer Scientist with hands-on experience.
+Interested in software development, autonomous vehicles, robotics programming, and applications of quantum computers.

 ## Education

 2019-2022 (Expected May)